qakaio/Kaio-QA-portfolio-selenium/README.md

 <img src="screenshot-passing.png"></img>

 ## 🙋‍♂️ Author
-This portfolio was created to demonstrate end-to-end automation done by me on the SauceDemo platform.
+This project was created to demonstrate end-to-end automation done by me on the SauceDemo platform.

 ## 🧪 Tech Stack
 - **Language**: JavaScript